So you want to be a councillor?

 Queensland is seeking candidates of all genders, ages, backgrounds, abilities and experiences who can actively represent the interests and issues within our diverse communities.

 Discover how local government works, election campaign requirements, and to access online training modules, candidate fact sheets and resources.
-Embark on your local government journey now, so that you’re ready for by-election opportunities and prepared for Queensland’s next local government election in March, 2024.
+Embark on your local government journey now, so that you’re ready for Queensland’s next local government election on 16 March, 2024.

 Please share a rating review on your favourite podcast app, to help spread the word among future candidates.